 The Martian VR Experience made its debut at CES 2016.
 And it brings up a host of questions on the relationship between virtual reality and cinema.

 Based on Ridley Scott’s sci-fi movie The Martian, the 20 minute VR experience will put you in the shoes of Mark Watney, the astronaut stranded on Mars in the film.
-Directed by two-time Academy Award winner Rob Stromberg, the eight months-long project was developed by 20th Century Fox, Fox Innovation Lab, RSA Films and The VR Company (Stromberg’s firm).
+Directed by two-time Academy Award winner Rob Stromberg, the eight month-long project was developed by 20th Century Fox, Fox Innovation Lab, RSA Films and The VR Company (Stromberg’s firm).

 The Martian VR Experience

 Fox won the first Emmy for virtual reality for its VR project on the TV series Sleepy Hollow.
 The expertise shows and The Martian VR Experience is getting more than a little praise.
 Using scenes from the film to transition between settings, this is not just an exploration of an alien landscape.
 You’re part of a story, confronting a challenge.

 Recode describes the approach:

 Stromberg used scenes from the movie to advance the story, in between interactive segments in which the user playfully tosses potatoes at targets in the crew’s habitat-turned-greenhouse, retrieves a container of buried plutonium to keep warm and pilots a Martian rover.